AstroNvim/docs/src/content/docs/recipes/alpha.md

 ### Open Alpha Automatically When No More Buffers

-If you want to make the Alpha dashboard open automatically when you close the last buffer in your session you can add the following in your `user/init.lua` in your `mappings` table:
+If you want to make the Alpha dashboard/home screen open automatically when you close the last buffer in your session you can add the following in your `user/init.lua` in your `mappings` table:

 ```lua
 return {